Erizo Cebicheria Scallop Ceviche with Chicharrones

 Ceviche Tijuana

-Plascencia’s cafe and market sports a sea blue awning and now houses communal tables, flat screen TVs and photos of local musicians and seafood workers.
+Plascencia’s cafe and market, Erizo Cebicheria, sports a sea blue awning.
+The space houses communal tables and flat screen TVs.
+The walls display photos of local musicians and seafood workers.
 Blackboards list the latest catches, including pescado (fish), conchas (shelled seafood), ceviches and pescado ahumado (smoked fish).
 We enjoyed a series of small bites, none better than the scallop ceviche.
 Instead of tortilla chips, Chef Plascencia cleverly used chicharrones.
-The firm, naturally sweet slices of sea scallop joined red onion strands and sliced cucumber in an acidic, chile’d broth that worked wonders on its own, and played even better on slabs of crunchy fried pork skin.
+The firm, naturally sweet slices of sea scallop joined red onion strands and sliced cucumber.
+The acidic, chile’d broth that worked wonders on its own, and played even better on slabs of crunchy fried pork skin.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.